 New Sakura-so Seniors’ Residence opened in May, 1998, and is operated by Nikkei Seniors Health Care and Housing Society (NSHCHS).
 It offers affordable housing for independent seniors, and an opportunity to lead active and fulfilling lives in a secure residence.
-New Sakura-so is situated within the Nikkei Place campus, allowing easy access to programs, events, and exhibits offered at Nikkei National Museum & Cultural Centre, dining at Hi Genki Japanese restaurant, and goodies at Suzuya Japanese convenience store.
+New Sakura-so is situated within the Nikkei Place campus, allowing easy access to programs, events, and exhibits offered at Nikkei National Museum & Cultural Centre, eating at Kenko Diner, and goodies at Suzuya Japanese convenience store.

-Kenko Diner is a Japanese/Western restaurant located at across the street inside Nimi Nikkei Home.
+Kenko Diner is a Japanese/Western restaurant located at across the street inside Nimi Nikkei Home, which offers to New Sakura-So residents a dining plan paid monthly.
 Kenko Diner also serves the meals for the wellness programs offered by Nikkei Seniors Society.

 The vibrant Edmonds neighborhood also offers a variety of other food options such as the highly acclaimed Nao Sushi, Mr Ho Wonton house, and Pho Century.
-New Sakura-So is within walking distance of Highstreet mall, which contains even more dining options for residents and a nice variety of shops to choose from.
+New Sakura-So is within walking distance of Highgate Village Shopping Centre, which contains even more dining options for residents and a nice variety of shops to choose from.

 Kenko Wellness is located inside the Nimi Nikkei Home building.
 There are a number of activities and programs that are open to the community and residents can take part for an additional fee, such as: